Node bipartition for rigidity and localization of networks with heterogeneous sensing: Bipartition-based SA-RoD rigidity theory

 \textbf{A motivating example:} Consider non-degenerate quadrilateral frameworks as shown in Figure $\ref{lf13}$.
-Observe that the quadrilateral framework is neither RoD rigid nor SA rigid since there exist nontrivial deformations preserving RoD or SA constraints as plotted in Figures $\ref{lf13}(a)$ and $\ref{lf13}(b)$.
-When $\mathcal{V}_{A}=\{1\}$ as shown in Figure \ref{lf13}(c), there exists a flipping ambiguity for node 3.
+Note that the quadrilateral framework is neither RoD rigid nor SA rigid since there exist nontrivial deformations preserving RoD or SA constraints as plotted in Figures $\ref{lf13}(a)$ and $\ref{lf13}(b)$.
+When $\mathcal{V}_{A}=\{1\}$ as shown in Figure \ref{lf13}(c), there exists a flipping ambiguity for vertex 3.
 Similar results hold for frameworks in Figures $\ref{lf13}(d)$ and $\ref{lf13}(e)$.

-However, the shape of a quadrilateral framework constrained by SAs and RoDs as illustrated in Figure $\ref{lf13}(f)$ can be uniquely determined up to uniform rotations, translations, and scalings as long as three nodes in $\mathcal{V}_{A}$ are non-collinear.
+However, the shape of the quadrilateral framework constrained by SAs and RoDs in Figure $\ref{lf13}(f)$ can be uniquely determined up to uniform rotations, translations, and scalings as long as the three vertices in $\mathcal{V}_{A}$ are non-collinear.
 This simple example indicates that mixing SA and RoD perceptions appropriately can guarantee the shape uniqueness even if it is neither RoD rigid nor SA rigid.

 We will introduce definitions in SA-RoD rigidity theory that are analogous to those in distance rigidity theory.
-The SA-RoD rigidity function is defined as
+The {\it SA-RoD rigidity function} is defined as

 \begin{definition} A framework $(\mathcal{G}(A,D),p)$ is said to be SA-RoD rigid if there exists an open neighborhood $U_{p}$ of $p$ such that Otherwise, it is said to be flexible. $(\mathcal{G}(A,D),p)$ is called globally SA-RoD rigid if \end{definition}